Confidential draft IRS memo says tax returns must be given to Congress unless president invokes executive privilege

 Trump has refused to turn over his tax returns but has not invoked executive privilege.
 Treasury Secretary Steven Mnuchin has instead denied the returns by arguing there is no legislative purpose for demanding them.

-The 10-page document says the law “does not allow the Secretary to exercise discretion in disclosing the information provided the statutory conditions are met” and directly rejects the reason that Mnuchin has cited for witholding the information.
+The 10-page document says the law “does not allow the Secretary to exercise discretion in disclosing the information provided the statutory conditions are met” and directly rejects the reason Mnuchin has cited for withholding the information.

 The memo is the first sign of potential dissent within the administration over its approach to the tax returns issue.
-The IRS said the memo, titled “Congressional Access to Returns and Return Information,” was a draft document authored by a lawyer in the Office of Chief Counsel and did not represent the agency’s “official position.”
-The memo is stamped “DRAFT,” it is not signed, and it doesn’t reference Trump.
+The IRS said the memo, titled “Congressional Access to Returns and Return Information,” was a draft document written by a lawyer in the Office of Chief Counsel and did not represent the agency’s “official position.”
+The memo is stamped “DRAFT,” it is not signed, and it does not reference Trump.

-The agency says the memo was prepared last fall.
-At the time, Democrats were making clear they would likely seek copies of Trump’s tax returns under a 1924 law that states that the IRS “shall” turn over tax returns to Congress.
+The agency says the memo was prepared in the fall.
+At the time, Democrats were making clear they probably would seek copies of Trump’s tax returns under a 1924 law that states that the treasury secretary “shall furnish” tax returns to Congress.

 Precisely who wrote the memo and reviewed it could not be learned.
-The agency says IRS Commissioner Charles Rettig and current chief counsel Michael Desmond, who took over in February, were not familiar with it until a Washington Post inquiry this week.
+The agency says IRS Commissioner Charles Rettig and current chief counsel Michael Desmond, who was confirmed by the Senate in February, were not familiar with it until a Post inquiry this week.
 The IRS says it was never forwarded to Treasury.

 Executive privilege is generally defined as the president’s ability to deny requests for information about internal administration talks and deliberations.